whereBool()

 Basic Usage

-The value will automatically be cast to 0
+The value will automatically be cast to 0 or 1 internally.

 $db->whereBool('is_active', true);